Follow this link to download a pdf copy of the summary

 Targeting and reducing sub optimal post PCI blood flow rates in women maybe one way of reducing the current sex gap in mortality between the sexes.

 For further information please see:

 Cenko E, vander Schaar M, Yoon J, Kedev S, Valvukis M, Vasiljevic Z, Ašanin M, MiličičD, Manfrini O, Badimon L and Bugiardini R. Sex-Specific Treatment Effects After Primary Percutaneous Intervention: A Study on Coronary Blood Flow and Delay to Hospital Presentation.
 (2019) J Am Heart Assoc, Feb 19; 8(4):e011190.
 Doe: 10.1161/ JAHA.118.011190.

 Extracts from the 2019 International Aspirin Foundation Scientific Conference, Rome, 2019: benefits and risks of antithrombotic therapy for cardiovascular disease prevention

-Antithrombotic therapy in secondary cardiovascular disease (CVD) prevention was one of the many topics discussed during our Scientific Conference, where international experts gathered to discuss and debate ‘Dropping aspirin from dual antithrombotic therapy (DAT) and triple antithrombotic therapy (TAT)’.
+Antithrombotic therapy in secondary cardiovascular disease (CVD) prevention was one of the many topics discussed during our Scientific Conference, where international experts gathered to discuss and debate ‘Combining antiplatelet and anticoagulant strategies in high-risk patients’

 Below are the speaker biographies and their extract from the conference report.